errbit/errbit/CONTRIBUTING.md

 If you'd like to add a feature to Errbit, please start by opening an issue on GitHub with a description of what you'd like to add and why.
-If your feature requires a deeper level of discussion, join the #errbit IRC channel on freenode to talk it over with the other maintainers.
+If your feature requires a deeper level of discussion, talk it over with the other maintainers.

 In general, new features should add value without detracting significantly from usability, security, performance, ease of deployment